roman-milk/roman-milk.github.io/cheerleader-submission-a-love-story.md

  "Whatever you are having, Miss Patel," she replied, continuing her completely submissive role.

  I went to the kitchen, poured a couple of glasses of wine and returned to my guest.
 The next fifteen minutes was spent with generic chat about cheerleading, school, and friends, to relax her, before I finally asked the question, "Are you sure you want to be my kitten?"
-Report_Story #2